StoglRobotics/ros_team_workspace/docs/guidelines/development.rst

 Code Changes and Pull Request Submissions
 ==========================================

-To make a change of the existing code base Pull Request (GitHub) or Merge Request (GitLab) are used.
+To make a change of the existing code base, Pull Request (GitHub) or Merge Request (GitLab) are used.
-This section describe in short process with valuable tips to make your and reviewers' life easier.
+This section describes in short process with valuable tips to make your and reviewers' life easier.

 #.
 Check with the team if it is usual to submit a PR/MR from a fork or directly into target repository.
    This usually depends on the team size and organization.